-- 12. Note: Do not use Loctite on the bell crank nuts.
-Torque the nuts to 765 ft. lbs. - 13.
-On Model year 2019 and above a stabilizer with a 1 3/16" hole is being used.
+- 13. Note: Do not use Loctite on the bell crank nuts.
+Torque the nuts to 765 ft. lbs. - 14.
 The stabilizer has a washer under the stabilizer between the stabilizer arm and inner race of the bearing.
 This washer goes between the stabilizer and the top of the bearing with the convex side down.
-Figure 134.
+Figure 149.

 - Two O-rings used under the stabilizer.
 The O-rings are placed between the stabilizer and the bearing and over the seal of the bearing.
-Figure 135 - 15.
-The O-ring between the stabilizer and bearing is used on all units, item 1.
-The Oring around the bearing is used on Model Year 2019 and above, item 2.
+Figure 150 - The O-ring between the stabilizer and bearing is used on all units, item 1.
+An Oring around the bearing, item 2.
+Figure 150